Jerusalem Day: Celebrations

 On 12 May 1968, the government proclaimed a new holiday – Jerusalem Day – to be celebrated on the 28th of Iyar, the Hebrew date on which the divided city of Jerusalem became one.
 On 23 March 1998, the Knesset passed the Jerusalem Day Law, making the day a national holiday.

 One of the themes of Jerusalem Day, based on a verse from the Psalms, is "Built-up Jerusalem is like a city that was joined together" (Psalm 122:3).

 In 1977, the government advanced the date of Jerusalem Day by a week to avoid it clashing with Election Day.

 In 2015, Yad Sarah a non-profit volunteer organization began organizing a special tour specifically for residents who use wheelchairs, which focuses on Jerusalem history.

+Chanting "Death to Arabs"

+2015, 2021, 2024. and 2025, Israeli nationalists have chanted "death to Arabs" (מָוֶת לָעֲרָבִים) and in parades on Jerusalem Day.
+In 2025, they also sang "May Your Village Burn."

 50th anniversary

 In 2017, the golden jubilee of Jerusalem Day was celebrated.
 During the course of the year many events marking this milestone took place in celebrations of the 50th Jerusalem Day.
 Many events were planned throughout the year, marking the jubilee.
-The main theme of the celebrations is the "Liberation of Jerusalem".
-The celebrations began during Hanukkah 2016, at an official ceremony held at the City of David National Park in the presence of Minister Miri Regev, who is responsible for the celebrations marking the 50th anniversary.
+The main theme of the celebrations was the "Liberation of Jerusalem".
+The celebrations began during Hanukkah 2016, at an official ceremony held at the City of David National Park in the presence of Minister Miri Regev, who was responsible for the celebrations marking the 50th anniversary.
 A logo was created for the jubilee and presented by the minister Miri Regev.